pathakh461/GreenMarket/README.md

 Installation

-Clone the repository to your local machine:
+Clone the repository to your local machine through github :

 git clone https://github.com/pathakvishal132/GreenMarket
-Navigate to the project directory:
+or you can open the zip file and go to code directory Navigate to the project directory:

 cd flask-ecommerce-app